SRFS Sidebar Menu

-Verification is the process schools are required to use to confirm the data reported on a student’s Free Application for Federal Student Aid (FAFSA).
-The University of Pennsylvania is required to ensure the information submitted on the FAFSA is accurate and consistent.
+Verification is a federal regulation that requires colleges and universities to verify the information provided by students and parents on the Free Application for Federal Student Aid (FAFSA).
+Colleges and universities have varying rules regarding who must be selected for verification.
 The University is also required to resolve any conflicting information, inconsistencies, or errors made on FAFSA applications to ensure the integrity of federal student financial aid programs.

 A student’s FAFSA may be chosen randomly for Federal Verification, or it may be chosen because it included estimated, incomplete, or inconsistent information.

-In this process, Penn will be comparing information from your FAFSA application with copies of your and your parent’s Federal tax transcripts, W2 forms, or other financial documents.
+In this process, Penn will be comparing information from your FAFSA application with copies of your, your parent’s, and/or your spouse's Federal tax transcripts, W2 forms, or other financial documents.
 The law states we have the right to ask you for this information before awarding federal aid.
 If there are differences between your FAFSA application information and your financial documents, you or the University may need to make corrections electronically or by using your Student Aid Report (SAR).

-Students selected for verification should complete the requested verification worksheet (download below) and submit all requested documents as soon as possible to prevent delays in awarding federal need-based aid.
+Students selected for verification should complete the requested verification worksheet (download below) and submit all requested documents within 30 days from the date requested to prevent delays in awarding federal need-based aid.

 Failure to complete verification in a timely manner may lead to cancellation of aid.
-Upon review of the documentation you submit, additional information may be required; notification of such will be made as quickly as possible.
-You will be notified if FAFSA corrections result in changes/cancellation of award(s).
+If we need to request additional information after reviewing the documentation you submit, we will notify you as quickly as possible.
+We will also notify you if FAFSA corrections result in changes/cancellation of award(s).

 Please submit any required documents via our secure document upload portal.
 Please do not email financial documents.

-The best way to verify income is by using the IRS Data Retrieval Tool (IRS DRT) that is part of FAFSA on the web at www.FAFSA.ed.gov.
+The best way to verify income is by using the IRS Data Retrieval Tool (IRS DRT) that you can access while completing the FAFSA online.